oVirt/ovirt-site/source/vdsm/developers.html.md

 **Note**: SELinux might throw permission denied to repo located at /var/www/html/

-## Using VM console
+## Using a virtual machine console

-If you want to use the console for a VM using the Spice protocol (VNC is not supported right now) Run the following command on the host running ovirt-engine:
+If you want to use the console for a virtual machine using the Spice protocol (VNC is not supported right now), run the following command on the host running ovirt-engine:

     # psql -U postgres engine -c "update vdc_options set option_value = 'false'
     where option_name = 'UseSecureConnectionWithServers';"